Article · Mar 20, 2026

 The fragility is structural.
 The contract between your code (which says “look up the constraint covering user_id and role”) and your schema (which holds the constraint definition) is enforced only at runtime, by Postgres, after the request has already traveled three hops.

-The migration was straightforward.
-The old constraint allowed multiple rows per user with different roles, and the new business rule is one role per user.
-The migration looked like this:
+The old constraint allowed multiple rows per user with different roles.
+The new business rule was one role per user.
+The migration was straightforward:

 -- Drop the composite uniqueness